matthew-watson1/magnolia/README.md

 Install Java 8 and Magnolia CMS (www.magnolia-cms.com)

 Note:
-- The Author/Public instance installations have to be done via the browser
+- The Author/Public installation and adding the License Key has to be done via the browser
-- License Key also has to be added using the browser

 ## Supported Platforms